 Am I an Embarrassing Parent?

 I am in a dilemma, my daughter tells me I am too embarrassing on social media.
-Her friends appear to like/follow me though, but perhaps they’re just a bit more polite and haven’t told me the real truth?
+Some of her friends appear to like/follow me though, but perhaps they’re just a bit more polite and haven’t told me the real truth?

 It’s ok, I also once had a cool mother who suddenly changed when I turned 13.
 It’s a bit weird how parents do that, I could never quite understand how they went from being funny and hip to old-fashioned and lame almost within weeks.

-Now however, I’m a mum myself of a 16-year-old who amazingly is able to simultaneously knit her eyebrows, roll her eyes and sigh when I entertain her with my latest witty jokes.
-It sounds implausible but it’s true, how could she have changed too?
+Now however, I’m a mum myself of a 17 year old girl and 15 year old boy who amazingly are able to simultaneously knit eyebrows, roll eyes and sigh when I entertain them with my latest witty jokes.
+It sounds implausible but it’s true, how could they have changed too?

 The worst is my Instagram Stories.
-She totes hates the ones that feature me.
-I find this extremely ironic, have you ever looked at the Instagram feed of any teenager and worked out the percentage of shots that don’t actually feature themselves?
+They totes hate the ones that feature me.
+I find this extremely ironic, have you ever looked at the Instagram feed of any teenaged girl and worked out the percentage of shots that don’t actually feature themselves?
 It’s probably about 0.05%.
 We are talking about the generation that has perfected the art of the selfie, the online makeup tutorial and the eyebrow.

 What’s good for the gosling is definitely not good for the old goose, apparently.

-Above: She and her friends were delighted for me to photograph them on a trip to Dublin.
+Above: The girls were delighted for me to photograph them on a trip to Dublin!

 Recently I had a brain wave for my blog as I drifted off to sleep (as you do) which involved borrowing her waist length pink wig and reflective sunglasses.
 Sadly I made the mistake of asking her before I borrowed them because the first thing she said was I may not do anything on social media that will embarrass her.

 Well of course, I would hate to do that.
 But my dilemma is that opening my mouth or showing my face appears to fall under that very broad definition of being embarrassing.